microsoft/aed-blockchain-learn-content/README.md

 ### Module: Create a decentralized application

 1. Introduction
-2. Understand decentralized applications
+2. Learn about dapps
-3. Learn the options to build decentralized applications
+3. Learn the technologies for building dapps
-4. What frontend UI framework you need to know
-5. Exercise: Create the app
-6. UI/UX best practices
-7. Integrate with your smart contracts
+4. Exercise - Get started with Drizzle
+5. Exercise - Create a dapp for a shipping contract
-8. Knowledge check
+6. Knowledge check
-9. Summary
+7. Summary

 **Status:** Planning